-Revenue is measured at the fair value of the consideration received or receivable for the sale of services in the ordinary course of the Group or Company's activities.
-Revenue is recognised upon performance of services and is stated net of sales tax, returns, rebates and discounts.
+Revenue is measured at the fair value of the consideration received or receivable.
+Revenue comprises rental income from the rental of immovable property in the ordinary course of the Group or Company's activities.
+Revenue from investment property is recognised in profit or loss on a straight-line basis over the term of the lease and is stated net of sales tax, rebates and discounts.
+Lease incentives granted are recognised as an integral part of the total rental income, over the term of the lease.

-The Group and Company recognises revenue when the amount of revenue can be reliably measured, it is probable that future economic benefits will flow to the entity and when specific criteria have been met for the Group and Company's activities as described below.
+The Group and Company recognises revenue when the amount of revenue can be reliably measured, it is probable that future economic benefits will flow to the entity and when specific criteria have been met for the Group and Company's activities as described above.